Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Bids

-The DoD guidance discussed above clearly states that SSPs and POAMs are critical in qualifying “adequate security.”
+The abovementioned DoD guidance clearly states that SSPs and POAMs are critical in qualifying “adequate security.”
 The first draft guidance document says that the DoD can execute these actions based on these documents: it can make an acceptable/unacceptable determination based on implementation status to award the contract or not, or it can evaluate implementation “as a separate technical evaluation factor.”
-This indicates that SP 800-171 is the baseline.
+This indicates that DFARS and SP 800-171 are the baseline.
 We’ve already seen a supplement draft published from NIST indicating that organizations further up the supply chain will be held to a higher standard.

 Termination